MicrosoftDocs/Advertising-docs/Advertising/bingads-12/guides/authentication-oauth.md

 ### Q. Will the Bing Ads SDKs support the Microsoft identity platform endpoint?

-The Bing Ads SDKs will be updated to include the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) during Q2 calendar year 2019.
-Currently the Bing Ads SDKs only support personal MSA accounts via the [Live Connnect endpoint](authentication-oauth-live-connect.md).
+The Bing Ads SDKs version 12.13.2 and later use the [Microsoft identity platform endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) by default.
+To continue using an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67 via the [Live Connnect endpoint](authentication-oauth-live-connect.md), you'll need to set the "require live connect" property of each OAuth object.

 ### Q. Will sandbox support work or school accounts?